Danielandro/bookmark-manager-2/README.md

 #### User stories

 As a user,
-So I can save my favourite pages,
-I want to add new bookmarks
+So I can save my favourite pages to a bookmark manager, I want to add new bookmarks

+As a user,
+So I can remove a favourite page from bookmark manager, I want to delete a bookmark